 Halo 5: Guardians was announced at E3 2013 (but not given a name until May 2014) with a trailer showed a cloaked Master Chief walking through a desert and coming across some sort of Promethean structure.
-Another trailer debuted at E3 2014 that had The Arbiter from Halo 2 and 3 conversing with a new unnamed character about finding Master Chief.
+Another trailer debuted at E3 2014 that featured The Arbiter conversing with a new unnamed character about finding Master Chief.

 Halo 3: ODST

 The long rumored Halo game was revealed to be Halo 3: ODST by Bungie and was released on September 22, 2009.
 The game dispenses with Master Chief as the main character and instead focuses on a brand new character; a silent ODST soldier known as "The Rookie" .
 After an incident which causes The Rookie to be separated from the rest of his squad, he awakes 6 hours after dropping into the city, alone.
 A large part of the game is spent exploring the city, trying to piece together the fate of his squad.
 While no longer in control of a spartan, the gameplay is still very similar to that of previous Halo games.
 The player is able to use all of the previous weapons with the only change of no longer being able to dual wield.
 Also while the traditional shield mechanic is now replaced by a stamina system, the two function in a similar manner.
 Despite the name, the events in the game actually occur during the time of Halo 2.